To carry out a simple search, type the term that you want to find in the Search box next to the Advanced Search tab, and press enter.

 For a more refined search of songs or tunes use the Advanced search function.
 To carry out a search on two or more terms at once, e.g. Collector+Roud Number, select each term as above and then click search.

 Be sure to clear previous searches before starting a new one by clicking on the x next to each search term at the top.

 The history of this song is complex.
 In some versions it is a romantic pastoral idyll but in a few versions, the latter verses include seduction and unwanted pregnancy.
-We know nothing of Mr Tandy’s version except the one verse so it is impossible to know which way it goes.
+We know nothing of Mr Hacklett’s version except the one verse so it is impossible to know which way it goes.
 The earliest known version is “The Plowman’s Glory” from the late 18th century.
 Its spread is mainly confined to England, and the southern counties at that, but this may be just be an accident of the density of collecting.
-Mr Tandy’s Mixolydian tune is particularly striking.
+Mr Hacklett’s Mixolydian tune is particularly striking.